• Skip to primary navigation

 Lower-Sodium Mississippi Pot Roast with Gravy

-You'll love this lower-sodium Mississippi Pot Roast recipe!
-The original Mississippi pot roast recipe has a ton of sodium in it; this is an alternative that tastes just as delicious without all the salt and preservatives.
+You’ll love this lower-sodium Mississippi Pot Roast recipe!
+The original Mississippi pot roast recipe has a ton of sodium in it; this is an alternative that tastes just as delicious with reduced salt and preservatives.

 Slow cooked, shredded beef seasoned with homemade brown gravy and tangy pepperoncini peppers!